 QRA has a role in the activation of disaster funding for the following disaster relief and recovery programs:

-The Queensland Disaster Funding Guidelines (QDFG) December 2024 outline Queensland's two disaster relief and recovery arrangements: the DRFA and the State Disaster Relief Arrangements
+The Queensland Disaster Funding Guidelines (QDFG) (December 2024) outline Queensland's two disaster relief and recovery arrangements: the DRFA and the State Disaster Relief Arrangements (SDRA) and should be used for events t

 The Australian Government Disaster Recovery Funding Arrangements (DRFA) came into place on 1 November 2018.